MathCancer/PhysiCell/documentation/Quickstart.md

 ### MATLAB/Octave

-If you have access to MATLAB (or Octave), we already have a detailed tutorial on how to visualize the MultiCellDS digital snapshots (.xml and .mat files) at http://www.mathcancer.org/blog/working-with-physicell-snapshots-in-matlab/.
+If you have access to MATLAB (or Octave), we have a [detailed tutorial](http://www.mathcancer.org/blog/working-with-physicell-snapshots-in-matlab/) on how to visualize the
+MultiCellDS digital snapshots (.xml and .mat files).

 ### ImageMagick